lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/permanent.md

 - `showquota` shows your projects' usage of the file system.
 - `quota -s -f /home` shows the user's usage of the file system.

-In case a quota is above it's limits:
+In case a quota is above its limits:

   - Remove core dumps and temporary data
   - Talk with your colleagues to identify the hotspots,